Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 Training, qualifications & experience

-It can sometimes help to know a little bit of biographical, even personal information about someone when trying to work out whether you'd like to talk to them or not.
-With that in mind, here's a mix of professional and personal info that I hope might help you get a sense of what makes me tick.
+It can sometimes help to know a little bit of biographical information about someone when trying to work out whether you'd like to talk to them or not.
+With that in mind, here's a mix of professional and personal qualifications and experience.

 These experiences and others have been useful in giving me an understanding of some of the issues faced by clients when living in some way between two or more cultures.
 Questions of diversity and “feelings of otherness” whether stemming from age, ethnicity, gender, race, socio-economic status or sexual orientation are all aspects of my work that I feel are important and have their part to play in personal distress.